kylecheng3146/highlighting-translate/README.md

 1.  **Select Text:** Use your mouse to highlight any text on a webpage.
 2.  **View Translation:** After a short delay, a small popup will appear next to your selection with the translated text.
 3.  **Configure Settings:** Click the extension icon in the Chrome toolbar to open the settings panel.
-Here you can change the target language, toggle the feature on/off, and adjust the delay.
+Here you can:
+    - Change the source language (auto-detect or manual selection)
+    - Change the target language
+    - Toggle the feature on/off
+    - Adjust the delay

+## Smart Features

+*   **Language Detection:** The extension can automatically detect the source language or you can manually specify it.
+*   **Skip Unnecessary Translation:** When the source and target languages are the same, the extension will not show any translation popup.
+*   **Optimized for Chinese:** Special handling for Traditional and Simplified Chinese text detection.

 ## Installation (for Development)